xStarbound/xStarbound/doc/lua/statuscontroller.md

 #### `List<String>` status.resourceNames()

-Returns a list of the names of all the configured resources;
+Returns a list of the names of all configured resources.

 ---